wnelis/Grbl-driver-python/README.md

 ### Introduction

-GRblDriver is a python3 module which handles the flow control when communicating with a Grbl v1.1 device.
+GrblDriver is a python3 module which handles the flow control when communicating with a Grbl v1.1 device.
 An application, typically a GUI, sends commands and expects responses.
 The commands are buffered within this module until the flow control state is such that the commands can be sent to the Grbl device.